-In accordance with Bye-laws 88(1) and 88(2), Mr. Ding Xiaobin, Mr. Zhang Jing and Ms. Li Jie shall retire from office by rotation at the forthcoming AGM.
-Being eligible, each of them will offer himself/herself for re-election as non-executive ("NED") and independent non-executive Director ("INED") (as the case may be) at the forthcoming AGM.
+In accordance with Bye-laws 88(1) and 88(2), Mr. Du Lindong and Mr. Zhang Huayu shall retire from office by rotation at the AGM.
+In accordance with Bye-law 87(2), Mr. Wong Lok Man shall retire from office at the AGM.
+Being eligible, each of them will offer himself for re-election executive director, non-executive director ("NED") and independent non-executive Director ("INED") (as the case may be) at the forthcoming AGM.
+Also, an INED, namely Mr. Zeng Xianggao, who has been serving more than 9 years after February 2017, will offer himself for re-election at the forthcoming AGM in accordance with the Corporate Governance Code (the "CG Code") set out in Appendix 14 to the Listing Rules.